-On October 11, 2017, the CA denied the Motion for Reconsideration as it finds no cogent reason to warrant a reconsideration of the assailed decision.
+On October 11, 2017, the CA denied the RETELCOM Group's Motion for Reconsideration as it finds no cogent reason to warrant a reconsideration of the assailed decision.

-On December 4, 2017, the RETELCOM Group filed petition for certiorari before the Supreme Court ("SC") requesting the SC to review the CA Decision citing that the CA erred in dismissing the petition for corporate rehabilitation indicating the following arguments:
+On December 4, 2017, the RETELCOM Group filed Petition for Review before the Supreme Court ("SC") assailing the CA Decision.
+The RETELCOM Group raised the following arguments before the SC:

 - Rehabilitation proceeding is a relief that is accorded to financially distressed corporations, partnerships, and associations.
 As opposed to liquidation, rehabilitation is preferred relief.
 The rationale of a rehabilitation proceeding is to effect feasible and viable rehabilitation by preserving a foundering business as going concern, because the assets of a business are often more valuable when so maintained than they would be when liquidated; - The Company is on the road to financial vigor.
 The Company is talking to potential investors to form strategic partnerships with the aim of becoming a major player in the Philippine market which is a sign of its way to financial recovery.
-To scuttle these plans by outright rejecting them through the dismissal of its Rehab Plan would mean injustice not only to its investors but to its employees, creditors, stockholders, and the general public: - The said creditors who filed the petition before the CA represent only 8.5% and 12.8% of the secured and unsecured creditors, respectively, and that it will be a grave injustice to the remaining 91.5% and 87.2% of the other secured and unsecured creditors, respectively, to resort to the Company's liquidation, especially in the light of recent developments in the takeover of the Company's management.
-These creditors have shown continuous support for the ongoing rehabilitation and have not actually opposed the order dated April 1, 2011; and - The Company's improved, and still improving, fortunes provide the needed breathing room for their rehabilitation and have created an attractive business environment, thereby opening the Company to interested third parties that are very keen on participating in the development of broadband internet service to serve underdeveloped and underserved needs of our country.
+To scuttle these plans by outright rejecting them through the dismissal of its Rehab Plan would mean injustice not only to its investors but to its employees, creditors, stockholders, and the general public; - The creditors who are questioning the validity of the Rehab Plan is a mere minority of the Company's total liabilities and to resort to liquidation by reason of the actions of these minority creditors will be prejudicial to the majority of the creditors, especially in the light of recent developments in the takeover of the Company's management; and - The Company's improved, and still improving, fortunes provide the needed breathing room for their rehabilitation and have created an attractive business environment, thereby opening the Company to interested third parties that are very keen on participating in the development of broadband internet service to serve underdeveloped and underserved needs of our country.